PRODUCERS | PERFORMERS | PURVEYORS | PREACHERS

 'Ones to watch.'

-The London trio has only recently released their debut album, ‘Dialectik’ in June 2016, which saw them gain praise & support from Spin, Q Magazine, The 405, The Guardian, Giles Peterson of BBC 6 Music and more.
+Fassine are a London trio who made a name for themselves with their icy, cinematic take on electronic music for ‘Dialectik' - a debut album that saw them gain praise & support from the likes of Spin, Q Magazine, Clash, The Independent, The 405, The Guardian, Giles Peterson, BBC 6 Music & more.

-Fassine have a keen ear for the cinematic, with their songs featuring as the backdrop of high-profile American TV drama’s: including Sky Atlantic’s 'The Following', Fox’s 'Lucifer', Sony’s 'The Art Of More' & more.
+Fassine have a keen ear for the cinematic with their songs featuring as the backdrop of hit TV drama’s including; Netflix’s Velvet Buzzsaw, Fox’s ‘Lucifer’, Sky Atlantic’s 'The Following’, Orpah Winfrey’s Queen Sugar & more.

-Lyrically dark and musically complex: the group has a hint of Trent Reznor’s influence, alongside other cinematic and lyrical qualities of UNKLE and the minimalistic bent of Berlin-era Bowie.
-Fassine’s sound is one of striking imagery that dares the listener to enter the group’s own stark world.
-Both singles above set the tone perfectly for their debut album, inspired by the typical British, cold and austere oppressive atmosphere breathed into 1970’s and 80’s TV dramas.
-Such dramas included: 'Tinker, Tailor, Soldier Spy' and 'Edge Of Darkness', which were built in these vast settings with great distance.
-Connecting the dots, however, were all the tiny conversations.
+‘Sunshine’ set the tone perfectly for the album which was inspired by the typical British, cold and austere oppressive atmosphere breathed into 1970’s and 80’s TV dramas.
+Such dramas included: 'Tinker, Tailor, Soldier Spy' and 'Edge of Darkness', which were built in these vast settings with great distance.
+Connecting the dots, however, were all the tiny conversations